hackerwins/django-summernote/README.md

         'js_for_inplace': (
         ),

-        # You can disable file upload feature.
-        'disable_upload': False,

         # Codemirror as codeview
         # If any codemirror settings are defined, it will include codemirror files automatically.
         'css': {